snowboard Side-Cut / Edges Shape

-It can be multiple radius combined, or a radial side-cut combined with a progressive one (which in the end is just a type os progressive side-cut).
+It can be multiple radious combined in some way, like a tighter radious in the tips and a larger radious in the midle of the snowboard.
+It can be also a radial side-cut combined with a progressive one (which in the end is just a type of progressive side-cut).
 The specific effect on riding will depend on the combination of side-cuts used, but it will somehow allow you to more easily change directions during turns than with a radial side-cut.
 They're usually used to make a board more dynamic and "all around".
 For example, a bigger radius (straighter side cut) at nose and tail combined with a smaller radius (rounder) at the center may give you large arcs with faster transitions and short turns.

-Almost all boards are symmetrical, which means that the toe edge and the heel edge are equal.
+Almost all snowboards are symmetrical, which means that the toe edge and the heel edge are equal.

 To help you overcome this natural physiological asymmetry the brands are making snowboards with asymmetrical side cuts, where the heel edge is smaller (the contact points are a bit closer from one another) and more pronounced (has a smaller side cut radius) than the toe edge.
 This will improve your balance and give you more control over your heel edge, making your movements come out more naturally and sharper.